sharkwouter/vita-love/README.md

 make
 ```

-Linking is still failing, because physfs is too old and there are some other issues.
+Lua-jit can be found here: https://github.com/vitasdk/packages/pull/141

 ## Changes

 Some changes were made to the CMakeLists.txt to make sure enet and lua-sockets are not being included.
 Networking support is an issue for later.
 Some additional libraries have also been added for linking.
-Instead of the included physfs, the system on is used, but version 3+ is probably needed, which has not been ported to Vita yet.
+Instead of the included physfs, the system on is used.

 An instance of posix_memalign being used has been replaced as well here: https://github.com/sharkwouter/vita-love/blob/42180a974a1ff21d63743a1808c923e2a67028a3/love/src/common/memory.cpp#L41